-An easy way to tote your small breed dog around is something that every dog owner needs, whether you're taking a trip to the vet, the park, or whatever destination you and your Fido have in mind.
+An easy way to tote your small breed dog around is something that every dog owner needs.
+Whether you're taking a trip to the vet, the park, or whatever destination you and your Fido have in mind.

-Backpacks and carriers for dogs are becoming very popular among pet owners.
-Women in particular seem to make purses and handbags for dogs the new fashion trend instead of pet carriers, with some choosing dog sling over a purse.
+Women, in particular, seem to make purses and handbags for dogs the new fashion trend instead of pet carriers.
+Some choose dog slings over a purse.

 So let's look at which option out of these – a dog backpack or dog sling – is better for you.